cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-type.md

 **`ADD VALUE [ IF NOT EXISTS ] [ BEFORE | AFTER ]`**
 :   Adds a new value to an enum type.
 The new value's place in the enum's ordering can be specified as being `BEFORE` or `AFTER` one of the existing values.
 Otherwise, the new item is added at the end of the list of values.

-:   If `IF NOT EXISTS` is specified, it is not an error if the type already contains the new value; Greenplum Database issues a notice but takes no other action.
+:   If `IF NOT EXISTS` is specified, it is not an error if the type already contains the new value; Cloudberry Database issues a notice but takes no other action.
 Otherwise, an error will occur if the new value is already present.

 **`RENAME VALUE`**
 :   Renames a value of an enum type.
 The value's place in the enum's ordering is not affected.
 An error will occur if the specified value is not present or the new name is already present.